clulab/tomcat-text/wiki/The_Message_Bus.md

 # The ToMCAT Message Bus

 ToMCAT implements the Message Bus using Mosquitto (MQTT) software.
 The system works over TCP/IP, given a host machine and port.
 Mosquitto provides a lightweight, robust infrastructure for interprocess communication.
+Messages are written to the Message Bus by publishing them to topics.
+Messages are read by subscribing to topics.
+Message arrival is handled by asynchronous callback.

 There are three components to the MQTT system.